 The anime got released on eight disks in Japan, and each sold, on average, around 2,250 copies.
 The series got a BD-Box on June 23, 2016, and it sold about 400 copies.

 The sales are not that bad for Tokyo Ravens, but they are not in the sequel territory.
 For that, it would need to be at least 5,000+.
-The good news is that disk sales don’t matter that much because streaming revenue is much more significant than BD in 2020.
+The good news is that disk sales don’t matter much because streaming revenue is much more significant than Blu-ray profit in 2020.

 For instance, One Punch Man Season 3 will happen, and it will be successful just from streaming revenue.